Table of Contents

 3. Rank IQ

 This AI-based tool is built primarily for bloggers and assists them with perfectly optimized content and high-traffic keywords with the lowest competition.
 Rank IQ learns automatically over time as an AI-based software, thus becoming indispensable for businesses.

 4. Screaming Frog

-If SEO content opportunities, SEO keyword research, and other SEO-related things are at the top of your mind, then Ahrefs is the right tool for you.
-A site explorer tool, Ahrefs helps view the growth trends of your backlinks and helps identify all the actual websites that are already linked to your platform.
+If SEO content opportunities, SEO keyword research, and other SEO-related tasks are at the top of your mind, then Ahrefs is the right tool for you.
+A site explorer tool, Ahrefs helps view the growth trends of your backlinks and identify all the actual websites that are already linked to your platform.
 This tool is also ideal if you wish to explore more opportunities for link-building and keep a tab on what your competitors are doing in this space.

 If there is an all-in-one SEO tool in the market, it must be SEMrush.
 Be it SEO, competitor research, content marketing, SEO audits, or everything else in between, this one tool pretty much does everything related to SEO for you.
 You can also handle all your social media marketing with just this one platform.

 As the name itself suggests, here’s your chance to spy on your competition and see their SEO and Google Ads performance.
 With this tool, you will see what works for your competition and learn from it to help increase your website traffic and track your keyword ranking to help generate leads on your platform.

 While it is very easy to understand the meaning of SEO, executing it to maximize what the SEO definition promises are where most businesses fail.
 While we have listed some of the top SEO tools to help businesses, marketers, and bloggers alike, this is not its be-all-and-end-all.

 If used correctly, these tools will come in handy as they help save time and improve the content’s efficiency.
 For those who are still not convinced about SEO tools, the following words from Wendy Piersall should help drive the point on what SEO is and, more importantly, what it delivers.